How to Deal with Aggressive Dementia Behaviors: 14 Tips

 Think about what happened just before the aggressive outburst started.
 Something like fear, frustration, or pain might have triggered it.

 For example, your older adult might start yelling at empty areas of the room and telling people to get out.
-Looking around, you might notice that the room is starting to get darker because it’s early evening.
-The dim light causes shadowing in the corners of the room, making it seem like there are people in the corner.
+You might notice the room getting darker because it’s early evening.
+The dim light causes shadowing in the room's corners, making it seem like people are in the corners.

-After identifying that potential trigger, turn on the lights to get rid of the shadowy corners.
-That will hopefully help you older adult calm down.
-And, in the future you’ll know to turn on the lights before the room gets too dim.
+After identifying that potential trigger, turn on the lights to eliminate the shadowy corners.
+That will hopefully help you, older adult, calm down.
+And, in the future, you’ll know to turn on the lights before the room gets too dim.

 In another example, you could have unintentionally approached your older adult from behind and startled them.
-In a sensitive moment, that could make them feel attacked and so they lash out in what they perceive as self-defense.
+In a sensitive moment, that could make them feel attacked, so they lash out in what they perceive as self-defense.

 3. Rule out pain as the cause of the behavior